-Industry ministry, JANAAC regulating COVID-19 testing facilitiesMonday, March 01, 2021
+Industry Ministry, JANAAC regulating COVID-19 testing facilitiesSaturday, February 27, 2021

-He was addressing a JIS Think Thank last Friday at the agency's office in Kingston.
+He was addressing a JIS Think Tank on Friday (February 26).

 PAAP will expand the nation's network of laboratories and medical facilities that have the required capabilities to conduct tests.
 This will also reduce conditions that may give rise to unauthorised facilities conducting COVID-19 testing on the black market.